 The agent usually tells me something along the lines of, “I have to feel your head really quick”.

 And they do.

 I generally wear my hair up, like this, when I travel.
+This is Top Secret (you can try this topper as a member of the Corner of Hope & Mane private community!)
 Well, for normal days, too, but always when I travel.

 From the front: